top of page

 Instead of measuring out the flour with a cup, I should use a scale to always make the same amount of gluten that was correct for this dish.
 It always has to be 284 grams instead of simply measuring 3 cups.
 When the dough is washed it comes out to be 108g which is approximately 1 cup of flour depending on which flour is used.

 This is how I initially made my gluten for the seitan.
-I came up with using hot to lukewarm water because it activated gluten strands quickly but cold water can be used as well.
+I came up with using hot to lukewarm water because it activated gluten strands quickly but cold water can be used.

 Later I came up with using my kitchen aid mixer because it was quicker as I make a lot for many people.
 Whichever way you choose to make yours I'm sure it'll be great.